In this Article

 11. Yellow Dock Tea

 This herb is rarely used, but herbal tea prepared using it is known to act as a laxative.
-Therefore, it may not always be beneficial to be consumed.
+Therefore, it may not always be safe for consumption during pregnancy.

 What Is Non-herbal Tea?